Ashok-0003/repo-3/Overview/DevOps/Debugging-Guide/Remediate-ACR-Vulnerabilities.md

 ```
 kubectl config current-context
 ```
-- To check image of apiapps and webapps pods.
+- To check image(tag) of apiapps and webapps pods.
 Check this for all environments supported by ACR.
 ```
 kubectl get pods --all-namespaces -o jsonpath="{.items[*].spec.containers[*].image}"